 Furthermore, the Commission is to provide guidelines on profits and dividends based on movements in incomes, conduct research into wages and salary structures in both the private and public sectors, recommend salary scales that will apply to each post in the public service and examine the desirability of rationalizing and harmonizing wages, salaries, and other conditions of service between the public and private sectors.

-To be the hub for the determination of a realistic compensation system in the Nigerian economy.
+To be the hub for the determination of a realistic compensation system in the Nigeria economy.

 Our clients should provide us with accurate information when requested by the Commission